Title: Provider Compliance Investigator

 * Successfully pass fingerprint background check, prior employment verifications and reference checks; employment is contingent upon completion of the above-mentioned process and the agency’s ability to reasonably accommodate any restrictions.

-* Travel may be required for State business.
+* Travel is required for State business.
 Employees who drive on state business must complete any required driver training (see Arizona Administrative Code R2-10-207.12.)
 AND have an acceptable driving record for the last 39 months including no DUI, suspension or revocations and less than 8 points on your license.
 If an Out of State Driver License was held within the last 39 months, a copy of your MVR (Motor Vehicle Record) is required prior to driving for State Business.
 Employees may be required to use their own transportation as well as maintaining valid motor vehicle insurance and current Arizona vehicle registration; however, mileage will be reimbursed.

 Among the many benefits of a career with the State of Arizona, there are: